Serve in aCollins glass

 Lurid blue, easy-drinking zesty citrusy.
 This cocktail is also known as The Swimming Pool and lounging beside one, or at least imagining you are, is what this cocktail is about.

 Blend the following with a 6oz scoop of crushed ice, pour into a glass and serve with a straw: 30ml gin, 30ml vodka, 30ml blue curaçao, 30ml lime juice and 30ml sugar syrup.
+Although sometimes known as the Swimming Pool, the Blue Lagoon should not be confused with Charles Schumann's Swimming Pool.

 There are two versions of this bright blue cocktail, both rather better than the film of the same name which despite being panned by the critics was the 9th-highest-grossing film of 1980.
 Perhaps a young Brooke Shields and a sexually charged plot set on a tropical island paradise helped.
 But I digress.
-Back to the drink:
+Back to the drink.

 There are approximately 165 calories in one serving of Blue Lagoon.